brunocbreis/FuPlot/README.md

 - text for titles and stuff
 - create canvas for graph so scale can make it go outside the displayed area (use a mask)
 - test exporting some values as dynamically controllable in fusion for easier animation
+  - add expressions to inputs that connect them to animatable sliders
+  - or add modifiers to each input... don't know which is heavier on the cpu